BatchSource/School-Notes/README.md

-# School-Notes
+# School Notes
-Keep track of homework and classes
+Keep track of homework and classes!

+### Latest version is v5.0